unicode-org/cldr/docs/ldml/tr35-general.md

    11. If the result is empty, set result to be coreUnit
    12. Otherwise set result to be format(timesPattern, result, coreUnit)
 5. Return result

+__Note: CLDR does not currently have gender or case data for currency units, so the formatting will not be optimal for inflected languages.__

 **combineLowercasing(locale, length, prefixPattern, coreUnit)**